johnmckay-reward/explore-ni/README_EPIC7.md

 ## Summary

-This implementation provides a complete, production-ready gift voucher system that enhances the Explore NI platform with a key revenue feature.
+This implementation provides a complete, production-ready gift voucher system that enhances the NI Experiences platform with a key revenue feature.
 The system is secure, user-friendly, and follows best practices for e-commerce gift card functionality.

 **Status:** ✓ Complete and Ready for Review
 **Build Status:** ✓ Passing